What are some things to think about when planning a funeral?

 We can't afford to pay for the funeral.
 What can we do?

-If you or your family do not have enough money to cover the funeral expenses, you may be eligible for financial assistance from one of the following agencies:
+If you and your family have to pay for the funeral but do not have enough money to cover the funeral expenses, you may be eligible for financial assistance from one of the following agencies:

 Assistance from Work and Income